kyma-incubator/compass/README.md

 ### Dependencies

 Compass depends on [Kyma](https://github.com/kyma-project/kyma).
-For installation and CI integration jobs, a fixed Kyma version is used.
-To change the Kyma version, see the [`README.md`](./installation/resources/README.md) in the `installation/resources` directory.
+For installation and CI integration jobs, a fixed Kyma version is used which can be found in `./installation/resources/KYMA_VERSION`.

 ## Testing